Rendy-hdr/Rendy-hdr/README.md

 - 👋 Hi, I’m @Rendy-hyd
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in Programmable Logic Controller
-- 🌱 I’m currently learning procedural programming
+- 🌱 I’m currently learning PLC Programming
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me @rendy_hyd